-This course is designed to generate discussions and develop strategies (frame work) aimed at reforming the current juvenile justice system.
+This course is designed to generate discussions and develop strategies (framework) aimed at reforming the current juvenile justice system.
 This course will examine juvenile justice reform.
-Topics will include the history of the juvenile justice system as well as current practices, adolescent development, framework for reform, preventing re-offending, accountability and fairness, reducing racial/ethnic disparities.
+Topics will include the history of the juvenile justice system as well as current practices, adolescent Development, a framework for reform, preventing re-offending, accountability, and fairness, reducing racial/ethnic disparities.